MikeS96/autonomous_landing_uav/Installation.md

 This project has dependencies in other ROS packages which are shown below.
 To install [find_object_2d](http://wiki.ros.org/find_object_2d) and [vision_opencv](http://wiki.ros.org/vision_opencv) ROS packages using the following commands.

-> Note: Please consider installing OpenCV from source to enable SIFT and SURF as these produced the best results
+> Note: Please consider installing OpenCV from source (before running these commands) to enable SIFT and SURF as these
+> produced the best results
 > over the project.

 ```